SS Green Hill Park: Explosion at Vancouver

-The ship's cargo included 85 or 95 tons of sodium chlorate, commonly used as a fertilizer, but one of the fertilizers that, under certain conditions, can be a powerful high explosive.
+The ship's cargo included 85 or 95 tons of sodium chlorate, commonly used for bleaching pulp, that, under certain conditions, can be a powerful high explosive.
 Observers saw three explosions, and, initially, it was believed that portions of the ship's cargo of sodium chlorate exploded.
 Her cargo also included six tons of flares, and barrels of overproof whiskey.

 The ship was being loaded at a Canadian Pacific Railway pier, and six longshoremen, along with two seamen, lost their lives.
 Windows were broken all over Vancouver's downtown as result of the explosion.
 Vancouver firefighters could not extinguish the blaze, so they beached her, near Siwash Rock, in Stanley Park, to prevent her drifting into other vessels, and setting them on fire.

 The Vancouver Sun reported that, eventually, some longshoremen confessed that they had clandestinely tapped the whisky barrels, and it was the spilled whisky that accidentally ignited, and started the fire.
 John Stanton, reporting in the Northern Mariner, wrote that the whisky was 60% alcohol, which was fifty percent more alcohol than normal whisky.
 He wrote that those unfamiliar with it may not have understood that the fumes from overproof alcohol are far more volatile, and explosive, than regular whisky.